ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Abstract

 \section{Abstract}

 Just-in-Time software defect prediction (JIT-SDP) plays a critical role in prioritizing risky code changes during code review and continuous integration.
 However, existing datasets often suffer from noisy labels and low precision in identifying bug-inducing commits.
-To address this, we present ReDef (\textbf{Re}vert-based \textbf{Def}ect dataset), a high-confidence benchmark of function-level modifications curated from 22 large-scale C/C++ projects.
+To address this, we present \textbf{ReDef} (\textbf{Re}vert-based \textbf{Def}ect dataset), a high-confidence benchmark of function-level modifications curated from 22 large-scale C/C++ projects.
 Defective cases are anchored by revert commits, while clean cases are validated through post-hoc history checks.
 Ambiguous instances are conservatively filtered out via a GPT-assisted triage process involving multiple votes and audits.
-This pipeline yields 3,164 defective and 10,268 clean modifications, offering substantially more reliable labels than prior existing resources.
-Beyond dataset construction, we provide the first systematic evaluation of how pre-trained language models (PLMs) reason about code modifications—specifically, which input encodings most effectively expose change information, and whether models genuinely capture edit semantics.
-We fine-tune CodeBERT, CodeT5+, and UniXcoder under five encoding strategies, and further probe their sensitivity through counterfactual perturbations that swap added/deleted blocks, invert diff polarity, or inject spurious markers.
-Our results show that compact diff-style encodings consistently outperform whole-function formats across all PLMs, with statistical tests confirming large, model-independent effects.
-However, under counterfactual tests, performance degrades little or not at all—revealing that what appears to be robustness in fact reflects reliance on superficial cues rather than true semantic understanding.
-These findings indicate that, unlike in snapshot-based tasks, current PLMs remain limited in their ability to genuinely comprehend code modifications.
+This pipeline yields 3,164 defective and 10,268 clean modifications, offering substantially more reliable labels than prior resources.
+Beyond dataset construction, we provide a systematic evaluation of how Code Language Models (CLMs)---specifically CodeBERT, CodeT5+, UniXcoder, and Qwen2.5---reason about code modifications.
+We first investigate which input encodings most effectively expose change information under five different strategies.
+We then design four counterfactual perturbation strategies (e.g., swapping added/deleted blocks, inverting diff polarity) to serve as diagnostic probes.
+We posit that if models genuinely capture change semantics, such distortions should lead to a clear decline in predictive performance.
+Our results show that compact diff-style encodings consistently outperform whole-function formats across all CLMs, supported by rigorous statistical confirmation.
+However, under counterfactual tests, performance remains effectively stable, revealing that what appears to be robustness in fact reflects a reliance on superficial cues rather than true semantic understanding.
+These findings indicate that, at least in code-change understanding tasks, current CLMs remain limited in their ability to genuinely comprehend the relational dynamics of code modifications.

 \ccsdesc[500]{Software and its engineering~Software defect analysis} \ccsdesc[300]{Computing methodologies~Natural language processing}

 \keywords{Just-in-Time Software Defect Prediction, Pre-trained Language Models, Code Change Analysis, Software Defect Prediction}